pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Advanced_use.rst

 Creating an object from scratch
 ===============================

-Suppose you wish to simulate the scattering over a particular region of reciprocal space, independent of any data you have collected.
+Suppose you wish to simulate the scattering over a particular region of reciprocal space, independent of any experimental data you have collected.
 To do this you can create a dnd (where ``n`` is any number between 0 and 4) from scratch that matches your own specifications.
 Since the sqw object contains detector pixel information it should not be created from scratch except in certain circumstances, described later.
 The command structure to do this is quite straightforward, and we will illustrate it with an example where we create a d2d object.

 ::